geobakery/GeospatialAnalyzer/README.development.md

 You need `node.js` v16 or higher installed on your machine.
 For example, you can run following [guide](https://learn.microsoft.com/de-de/windows/dev-environment/javascript/nodejs-on-windows) for windows.
 You also need `pnpm` as package manager.
-Check the installation [guide](https://pnpm.io/installation).
+Check the [installation guide](https://pnpm.io/installation).
-You need a database connection, as described in the next section.
+You need a database connection, as described in the section after next.
+If you want to use docker to run this project, you need an installed and _running_ docker service.
+More Information can be found [some sections below](#docker).

 ## Configuration